 Still Controversial

-But pacifiers can also be a controversial topic among parents and as helpful and cute as they may look, pacifiers can also be a controversial topic among parents and medical professionals who tout the benefits and drawbacks of the instrument.
+As helpful and cute as they may look, pacifiers can also be a controversial topic among parents and medical professionals who tout the benefits and drawbacks of the instrument.
 One thing most agree on is that pacifiers are not harmful, especially in the first year of a child’s life.
+But are pacifiers good?
 The American Academy of Pediatrics (AAP) actually points to evidence that says pacifiers can actually prevent SIDS (sudden infant death syndrome) in babies.

 Pacifier Do’s and Do Not’s